School Readiness Tax Credits for the Early Childhood Workforce and Step Up to Quality Program Participants

 In 2016, the Nebraska Legislature passed LB 889 which created two new tax credits.
 One credit is for Nebraska’s early childhood professional workforce, and the second tax credit is for the quality early childhood programs that participate in Nebraska’s Step Up to Quality Program.
 These tax credits were enacted with the intent to support investment in quality early child care and education and increase access to quality early child care and education across the state of Nebraska.
-More information regarding the program tax credit can be found on the Nebraska Department of Revenue website after July 1, 2017.
+More information regarding the program tax credit can be found on the Nebraska Department of Revenue website.

 A tax credit attestation application must be completed in the Nebraska Early Childhood Professional Record System.
-The deadline for applying for the attestation of classification level is January 15, 2018.
-Once received, the eligible staff member can submit their claim to the Department of Revenue when filing their income tax return.
+The deadline for applying for the attestation of classification level is February 1, 2022.
+Once received, the eligible staff member must submit their attestation form along with their Department of Revenue Staff Member Application to the Department of Revenue to apply for the tax credit by March 1, 2022.

 |CDA or one-year certificate/diploma in Early Childhood Education or Child Development||Base Requirement|